Amazon Simple Storage Service controls

 Parameters: None

-This control checks if an Amazon S3 bucket is encrypted with an AWS KMS key (SSE-KMS or DSSE-KMS).
-The control fails if an S3 bucket is encrypted with default encryption (SSE-S3).
+This control checks whether an Amazon S3 general purpose bucket is encrypted with an AWS KMS key (SSE-KMS or DSSE-KMS).
+The control fails if the bucket is encrypted with default encryption (SSE-S3).

 Server-side encryption (SSE) is the encryption of data at its destination by the application or service that receives it.
 Unless you specify otherwise, S3 buckets use Amazon S3 managed keys (SSE-S3) by default for server-side encryption.
 However, for added control, you can choose to configure buckets to use server-side encryption with AWS KMS keys (SSE-KMS or DSSE-KMS) instead.
 Amazon S3 encrypts your data at the object level as it writes it to disks in AWS data centers and decrypts it for you when you access it.